An algorithm for Hodge ideals: Introduction

-Determining the Hodge ideals of a given divisor is a notoriously difficult problem.
-In the case that the divisor \( D \) has quasi-homogeneous isolated singularities, the Hodge ideals of \( \mathbb{Q} \)-divisors have been computed by Zhang \cite{Zha18}.
-For the case of a free divisor \( D \), the Hodge ideals \( I_k(D) \) are determined by Castaño, Narváez Macarro and Sevenheck \cite{CNMS19}.
+For the case of a free divisor \( D \), the Hodge ideals \( I_k(D) \) are determined by Castaño Domínguez, Narváez Macarro and Sevenheck \cite{CNS19} via an algorithm.
+For the case of the determinant hypersurface, see the work of Perlman and Raicu \cite{PR21}.
 The first Hodge ideal of the \( \mathbb{Q} \)-divisor \( \alpha D \) coincides with the multiplier ideal \( \mathcal{J}((\alpha - \varepsilon) D), 0 < \varepsilon \ll 1 \), see \cite[Proposition 9.1]{MP19b}.
 Hence, the Hodge ideals can be seen as a generalization of multiplier ideals.
-For the case of multiplier ideals, there are algorithms to compute them due to Berkesch and Leykin \cite{BL10} and Shibuta \cite{Shi11}.
+There are algorithms to compute multiplier ideals due to Berkesch and Leykin \cite{BL10} and Shibuta \cite{Shi11} that rely on Gröbner basis techniques in the Weyl algebra.

 \jump